Learning-Enabled Elastic Network Topology for Distributed ISAC Service Provisioning: Algorithm Development: MADRL

 \subsubsection{Critic Objective}

-The critic is trained to minimize the prediction error against a target return, which estimates the expected cumulative reward.
-For agent $u_i$, the target return is
+For each role $u\in\mathbb U$, the critic is trained to minimize the prediction error against a target return.
+For agent $u_i$, the target return is constructed as

-which combines the advantage estimate with the current value, thereby producing a target that incorporates both immediate and long-term rewards.
+where $V_{\boldsymbol\psi_{\rm old}^{u}}^u({\bf{z}}_n^{u_i})$ denotes the value estimate used during trajectory collection.
+This target combines the advantage estimate with the old value estimate, thereby providing an estimate of the cumulative return used to train the critic.
 The critic is then updated by minimizing the smooth L1 loss against this target, which provides robustness against outliers in the value target estimates and promotes more stable training dynamics compared to the standard mean squared error (MSE) loss, i.e.,

 where $\rho_1(\cdot)$ denotes the smooth L1 loss function: